As teenagers grow to young adulthood, who are their role models? Who do they emulate? Why?

 Researchers have discovered why some teens are drawn to positive role models and others to negative ones.

 The answer lies in the mindsets they adopt toward achieving goals.
 For example, young people are more likely to be inspired by positive role models when they have growth mindsets – when they see themselves as active learners and achievers who accomplish goals through hard work and perseverance.
 With this type of mindset, youth strive to achieve their best selves.
-And they look toward role models to show them the way.
+And they look toward adults to show them the way.

 A growth mindset can be contrasted to a prevention mindset.
 When youth approach life with a desire to prevent or avoid disasters and negative outcomes, they are more likely to gravitate toward role models who will help them learn avoidance strategies.
 These strategies might include cheating on tests or using drugs and alcohol to escape life challenges.